GeoscienceAustralia/sira/_sources/ch01_intro.txt

 The threshold values of spectral acceleration for each of four damage states are sampled by randomly sampling the fragility curves described above.

-Hazard modelling is to be done externally, and provided to this tool as an input.
-Currently only peak ground acceleration can be accepted by the system.
+Hazard modelling is done externally using other applications, and provided to this tool as an input.

+*Currently only peak ground acceleration can be accepted by the system, but this is to be expanded in the near future.*